AndrewJBateman/freeCodeCamp/README.md

 * **Personal Portfolio Page** uses html and css.
 Simple partly-responsive website to learn basic website layout.
 Very early work so layout has errors but it passed the tests.
 It does have working navigation.

+* **Random Quote** updated 0ct/2019: uses html, css & jQuery. gets random quotes from a REST API to display in html.
+Resizes down to mobile phone xs size.
+Original API no longer working so end point changed to another free API called kanye.rest which just returns random quotes - no auther field.

 ## Algorithms

 ### Array methods used